 There is a visible and monitored border with mainland China, which is primarily responsible for foreign and defence policy.
 The city is to retain this semi-autonomous special status for 50 years, i.e. until 2047.

-In the view of the German Government, restraint and steps towards de-escalation are now required on both sides.
-In this context, the fundamental rights of the people of Hong Kong enshrined in the Basic Law must be preserved, particularly the right to the freedom of expression and the freedom of assembly.
+In the view of the Federal Government, the principle of “one country, two systems” and the basic rights of the people of Hong Kong enshrined in the Basic Law must be upheld, in particular the right to freedom of expression and assembly.
+Restraint and steps towards de-escalation are now required on both sides.
+Foreign Minister Heiko Maas issued the following statement with regard to recent developments:

 The principle of “one country, two systems” and the rule of law are, at the end of the day, the basis for Hong Kong’s stability and prosperity.
 The Security Law must not call these principles into question.
 Freedom of opinion and assembly, as well as democratic debate, must continue to be respected in Hong Kong in the future.